Engineering blog

 The architecture of the Dutch Republic was intended to reflect republican and democratic values.
 It did this by drawing inspiration from classical antiquity.
 As such, many Dutch architects took references from Italian architect Andrea Palladio.

-Generally, architecture in the Low Countries (that is, the Netherlands, Belgium and Luxembourg), remained rather invested in the forms of the northern Italian Renaissance.
-Other key exponents of the 17th century were Pieter Post and Jacob van Campen, who adopted de Keyser’s style.
+Generally, architecture in the Low Countries (the Netherlands, Belgium, and Luxembourg) remained rather invested in the forms of the northern Italian Renaissance.
+Other vital exponents of the 17th century were Pieter Post and Jacob van Campen, who adopted de Keyser’s style.

 Conclusion